NicholasAngel999/obsidian-notes/third-year/secret-intelligence/Interwar Period Session 2.md

 Although the figures given out by Hitler were higher than those upon which British Intelligence had been working, no immediate shake-up in the image of German power occurred. **229**

+The label honeymoon is appropriate in two senses.
+For one thing, as the German rearmament effort emerged from secrecy, much effort was spent on the British side in the pursuit of arms limitation agreements with the Germans as a substitute for the failure of the Geneva conference.18 With the exception of the Anglo-German Naval Agreement, regarded as a model by few outside the circle of the Admiralty, these pursuits were sterile.
+Yet hopes persisted.
+Honeymoon serves also as a description of the brief relationship that grew up between the British armed forces and their German opposite numbers.
+No longer cloaked in secrecy, further German rearmament was ostensibly a matter of public record. **229**